yaal-coop/canaille/CONTRIBUTING.rst

 With the LDAP backend, all data is lost when Canaille stops.

 .. code-block:: console
-    :caption: Run the demo instance with the LDAP backend
+    :caption: Run the development server with the LDAP backend

     uv run devserver --backend ldap

 .. note ::
-    If you want to run the demo locally with the LDAP backend, you need to have `OpenLDAP <https://www.openldap.org/>`_ installed on your system.
+    If you want to run the development server locally with the LDAP backend, you need to have `OpenLDAP <https://www.openldap.org/>`_ installed on your system.
     It is generally shipped under the ``slapd`` or ``openldap`` package name.

 .. warning ::
-    On Debian or Ubuntu systems, the OpenLDAP `slapd` binary usage might be restricted by apparmor, and thus makes the tests and the demo fail.
+    On Debian or Ubuntu systems, the OpenLDAP `slapd` binary usage might be restricted by apparmor, and thus makes the tests and the development server fail.
 This can be mitigated by removing apparmor restrictions on `slapd`.

     .. code-block:: console